Accelize/apyfal/docs/index.rst

 .. rubric:: Footnotes

-.. [#fpga] FPGA is a programmable chip that can be used as function specialized high performance accelerator.
+.. [#fpga] FPGA is a programmable chip that can be used as a function-specialized, high-performance accelerator.